fhircast/sandbox.js/README.md

 FHIRcast is a new draft standard to facilitate front-end integration between vendors.
 Find out more at fhircast.org. [http://fhircast.org].

-There is C#/dotnet sandbox that is more developed at:

 # Description